Engineering Junkies

 Share on FacebookShare on Twitter

-Tesla is dealing with a growing number of unsold vehicles, particularly in Austin, Texas.
-This comes as shareholders are set to approve a $56 billion compensation package linked to the company’s stock performance.
+Tesla is facing a rising number of unsold cars, especially in Austin, Texas.
+This comes at a time when shareholders are preparing to vote on a massive $56 billion pay package tied to the company’s stock performance.

 Tesla's Massive Stockpile of Unsold Cars Is Visible from Space